 Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder marked by an ongoing pattern of inattention and/or hyperactivity-impulsivity that interferes with function and/ or development.
 ADHD affects between 5-10 % of children, but its prevalence falls to 3% in adults [1].
 There is a marked male preponderance in adolescence, but the gender ratio is more even in adults [2][3].
 Furthermore, under-diagnosis in females is well-recognised and relates to their more subtle presentation with less overt hyperactivity, reduced fidgeting, and lower pressure of speech, leading to a later age at diagnosis in general among females.
-However, anxiety and emotional lability are more common among young females than males with ADHD [4][5][6].
-ADHD females say that they often feel that they are trying harder but with less initial success than others.
+However, anxiety, depression and emotional lability are more common among young females than males with ADHD [4][5][6].
+ADHD females often say that they feel that they are trying harder but with less initial success than others.
 They describe feeling that they constantly switch between channels without having control of the remote.
 They may perceive themselves as being weird or odd-ball, and they often fear, and may ultimately experience, both alienation and abandonment by others.
-Impulsivity and self-harm [7] are common features and they may also fulfil criteria for emotional instability disorder [8] with a high risk of other significant mental health difficulties [9].
-Indeed, the diagnosis of ADHD in females may be delayed [10][11] because of inter-personal conflict with anger, argument, and mood changes [12][13].
-If these features do attract a diagnosis of personality disorder, this may in turn delay both accurate diagnosis and the availability of supportive treatment [14].
+Impulsivity and self-harm [7] are common features, and they may also fulfil criteria for emotionally unstable personality disorder [8] with a high risk of other significant mental health difficulties [5].
+Indeed, the diagnosis of ADHD in females may be delayed [9][10] because of inter-personal conflict with anger, argument, and mood changes [11][12].
+If these features do attract a diagnosis of personality disorder, this may in turn delay referral, diagnosis and the availability of supportive treatment at a crucial stage of their development [13].